Mining Research and Development Projects

 Purpose-built construction of these facilities is a strategy that can be implemented to minimize oxygen ingress and as a result, oxidation processes.
 Our research and development team is investigating the potential to develop a purpose-built in-situ sensor to measure the state of oxidation within a storage facility.
 Development of this type of sensor will allow direct measurement of a leading performance indicator for mine rock storage facilities purpose-built to minimize AMD drainage.

-Andrew Baisley is a senior environmental geoscientist, who has been with Okane since 2012.
-He has extensive experience in planning for mine closure, mine waste management, and returning land use.
+Andrew Baisley is a senior environmental geoscientist, based in Calgary, Canada.
+He has extensive experience in planning for mine closure, mine material management, and returning land use.
 His expertise includes integrating laboratory and field testing to assess mine rock and tailings storage facility construction techniques to mitigate potential future liability.
 Cover system design, geochemistry, and storage area structural design influences in-situ pore gas composition, which may become suboxic and mitigate the geochemical potential present in an oxidizing environment.
 Andrew is leading the evaluation of a potential design for an in-situ oxidation state sensor which would provide an opportunity to assess leading indicators of water quality in a controlled manner representative of in-situ temperature, moisture, and pore gas fluxes.

 2023